Housing Discrimination is more than a refusal to rent, sell or finance housing.

 In Michigan, housing discrimination is prohibited by the Elliott-Larsen Civil Rights Act and the Persons with Disabilities Civil Rights Act.
 State law includes all federal protections as well as age, marital status, height and weight.

-Local ordinances provide added protection against discrimination based on (Ann Arbor) condition of pregnancy, source of income, family responsibilities, educational association, sexual orientation, gender identity or HIV status; (Ypsilanti) sexual orientation, educational association, or source of income; (Lansing) student status, veteran status, political affiliation or belief, sexual orientation, gender identity, gender expression, or source of income; (East Lansing) sexual orientation, student status, use of adaptive devices or aids or legal source of income; and (Jackson) source of income.
+Local ordinances provide added protection against discrimination based on (Ann Arbor) arrest record, educational association, family responsibilities, gender expression, gender identity, genetic information, height, HIV status, national origin, political beliefs, sexual orientation, veteran status, victim of domestic violence or stalking, or weight.
+(City of Ann Arbor Code, Chapter 112, Section 9:150; Ord.
+No.14-25, Sec.
+1, 10-20-14); (Ypsilanti) gender identity, immigration status, sexual orientation, educational association, or source of income; (Lansing) student status, veteran status, political affiliation or belief, sexual orientation, gender identity, gender expression, or source of income; (East Lansing) sexual orientation, student status, use of adaptive devices or aids or legal source of income; and (Jackson) gender identity, sexual orientation, and source of income.

 Questions?
 Call us at 1-877-979-FAIR or email firstname.lastname@example.org